junh-ki/dias_kuksa_doc/docs/source/contents/intro.rst

 DIAS-KUKSA
 ##########

 One objective of DIAS is to create a cloud-based diagnostic system.
 Therefore it is essential to establish connectivity from the vehicle to cloud components.
 The KUKSA infrastructure offers the starting point for instituting such connectivity.
-The goal of this documentation is to make clear how to set up each infrastructure component according to the case of DIAS in a sequential manner so that readers can have a thorough understanding how to apply their own implementation on the established connectivity with KUKSA.
+The goal of this documentation is to make clear how to set up each infrastructure component according to the case of DIAS in a sequential manner so that readers can have a thorough understanding of how to apply their own implementation on the established connectivity with KUKSA.